Discover why product managers, ecommerce directors, and everyone in between is turning to the power of searchable session replay

 It's almost impossible to understand how digital products are used without directly observing users.
 But designers, developers, and other stakeholders in the user experience must make these observations in order to improve the product.
-Here are a few of the problems faced in understanding UX:
+Here are a few of the problems faced and questions asked when trying to understand UX:

-» Is my design is working, does it make sense to users?
+» Is my design working?
+Does it make sense to users?

 » How do I understand the UX across the thousands of devices, browsers, screen resolutions, OS, etc.?